Jeremy Lee (singer): 2018–present: Mirror

 In 2018, Lee competed in the reality television show Good Night Show King Maker created by ViuTV.
 Lee was initially criticised by netizens for having a Korean style and lacking unique personalities.
-He managed to advance to the final10 and finished at ninth overall.
-In November 2018, Lee made his debut as a member of the boy music group Mirror at a press conference with their debut single "In a Second" (一秒間).
+He managed to advance to the final 10 and finished at ninth overall.
+In November 2018, Lee made his debut as a member of the boy music group Mirror with their debut single "In a Second" (一秒間).

 Lee made his acting debut in the 2018 television series Being An Actor.
 He has a supporting role in the spin-off drama Showman's Show.
 Lee portrays Chris 3 in the 2020 youth sport drama We are the Littles.

 Lee released an unofficial solo song "Dream Words" (夢言) on 1 June 2021 on his own YouTube channel.
-His fans, named Unicorn, spent thousands of HK dollars to promote the song at various bus stops.
+His fans, named unicorns, spent thousands of HK dollars to promote the song at various bus stops.
 They also organised an advertisement campaign, and art exhibition at the Jao Tsung-I Academy, purchasing various billboards at prime locations and decorating public buses with Lee's pictures for his twenty-sixth birthday.

-On 12 May 2021, Lee opened another Youtube channel, named "Dragon and Piglet" (巨龍與豬仔 Stanley & Jeremy) together with Stanley Yau, a fellow member of Mirror.
+On 12 May 2021, Lee opened another YouTube channel, named "Dragon and Piglet" (巨龍與豬仔 Stanley & Jeremy) together with Stanley Yau, a fellow member of Mirror.

 2022–present: Solo activities

 On 22 February 2022, Lee made his solo debut with the single "Half" (半).
-On 18 July 2022, Lee released his second single, "Nine (九).
+On 18 July 2022, Lee released his second single, "Nine" (九).
 On 27 October 2022, Lee released his third single, "Apollo" (阿波羅).
 At the Ultimate Song Chart Awards Presentation 2022, Lee won the Best Male Newcomer Gold Award.

-On 6 March 2023, Lee released his fourth single, "CLOSER".
+On 6 March 2023, Lee released his fourth single, "Closer".

+On 5 May 2023, along with Jer Lau of Mirror, Lee performed a duet version of Lau's solo song "Stellar Moments of Humankind" on the popular YouTube channel "The First Take" The duo becomes the second and third artist of Hong Kong to be featured on the channel.

+On 28 August, Lee released his fifth single, "Fever".
+The single is produced by T-Ma.

+On 30 August 2023, Lee held his debut solo concert MOOV LIVE Jeremy at the Hong Kong Convention and Exhibition Centre.

+On 20 March 2024, Lee co-headlined the 903 concert LAVA alongside Gin Lee, Jay Fung, and Fatboy from Error.
+On 5–6 November, Lee co-headlined the concert Matchical alongside Mirror members Stanley Yau and Jer Lau, and members from girl group Collar.

+On 13 and 16 February 2025, Lee co-leadlined Katch the Pop with Sunmi and Anson Lo.